minhyeok2001/MoGLE/README.md

 Each genre-specific LoRA is trained independently to specialize in its own narrative style.

-We have 5 different genres in our dataset, So 5 different LoRAs are expected to be trained
+We have 5 different genres in our dataset, So 5 different LoRAs are expected to be trained.

 <p align="center">
    <img width="400" height="400" alt="image (3)" src="https://github.com/user-attachments/assets/a16484fc-826d-41c9-a17d-5b49e1553508" /><br>